Nila Infrastructures Ltd leads losers in 'B' group

 Nila Infrastructures reports consolidated net loss of Rs 2.87 crore in the September 2020 quarter

-Karnavati Finance standalone net profit declines 8.33% in the June 2020 quarter
+Bhagyanagar India consolidated net profit declines 72.94% in the June 2020 quarter

-Karnavati Finance reports standalone net loss of Rs 0.31 crore in the September 2020 quarter

 -

-Damodar Industries Ltd, Paramount Communications Ltd, Karnavati Finance Ltd and Karma Energy Ltd are among the other losers in the BSE's 'B' group today, 12 January 2021.
+Bhagyanagar Properties Ltd, Magal Automotive Ltd, Inspirisys Solutions Ltd and Rattanindia Power Ltd are among the other losers in the BSE's 'B' group today, 13 January 2021.

-Damodar Industries Ltd, Paramount Communications Ltd, Karnavati Finance Ltd and Karma Energy Ltd are among the other losers in the BSE's 'B' group today, 12 January 2021.
+Bhagyanagar Properties Ltd, Magal Automotive Ltd, Inspirisys Solutions Ltd and Rattanindia Power Ltd are among the other losers in the BSE's 'B' group today, 13 January 2021.

-Damodar Industries Ltd lost 6.28% to Rs 35.8.
-The stock was the second biggest loser in 'B' group.On the BSE, 4162 shares were traded on the counter so far as against the average daily volumes of 13388 shares in the past one month.
+Bhagyanagar Properties Ltd crashed 9.82% to Rs 25.7.
+The stock was the second biggest loser in 'B' group.On the BSE, 62540 shares were traded on the counter so far as against the average daily volumes of 7155 shares in the past one month.

-Paramount Communications Ltd crashed 5.96% to Rs 9.
-The stock was the third biggest loser in 'B' group.On the BSE, 57737 shares were traded on the counter so far as against the average daily volumes of 1.52 lakh shares in the past one month.
+Magal Automotive Ltd lost 8.83% to Rs 103.3.
+The stock was the third biggest loser in 'B' group.On the BSE, 995 shares were traded on the counter so far as against the average daily volumes of 1850 shares in the past one month.

-Karnavati Finance Ltd pared 5.59% to Rs 16.05.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 2019 shares were traded on the counter so far as against the average daily volumes of 1363 shares in the past one month.
+Inspirisys Solutions Ltd slipped 8.37% to Rs 35.6.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 3723 shares were traded on the counter so far as against the average daily volumes of 8626 shares in the past one month.

-Karma Energy Ltd shed 5.49% to Rs 23.08.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 15702 shares were traded on the counter so far as against the average daily volumes of 10538 shares in the past one month.
+Rattanindia Power Ltd fell 7.35% to Rs 3.15.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 133.8 lakh shares were traded on the counter so far as against the average daily volumes of 394.24 lakh shares in the past one month.

 Powered by Capital Market - Live News